anuragmmer/pyAudioAnalysis/README.md

 # Analyse Tempo, Noise, and Tonal Shift of Audio Files

 This Python script utilizes the `librosa`, `numpy`, `tkinter`, and `plotly` libraries to perform a detailed analysis of an audio file.
 The analysis includes estimating tempo, measuring noise levels, and calculating tonal shifts over time.
 The results are presented in a visual representation using interactive line plots.
+To understand the graph being plotted and the meaning behind the numbers check: [GUIDE.md](https://github.com/anuragmmer/pyAudioAnalysis/blob/main/GUIDE.md).

 ## Prerequisites